navigation

 Nodemailer

-Nodemailer is a module for Node.js applications to allow easy as cake email sending.
-The project got started back in 2010 when there was no sane option to send email messages, today it is the solution most Node.js users turn to by default.
+Nodemailer is a module for Node.js applications that allows easy email sending.
+The project started in 2010 when there were few reliable options for sending email messages, and today, it is the default solution for most Node.js users.

 npm install nodemailer

-Check out EmailEngine – a self-hosted email gateway that allows making REST requests against IMAP and SMTP servers.
+Check out EmailEngine – a self-hosted email gateway that allows you to make REST requests to IMAP and SMTP servers.
 EmailEngine also sends webhooks whenever something changes on the registered accounts.

 Using the email accounts registered with EmailEngine, you can receive and send emails.
-EmailEngine supports OAuth2, delayed sends, opens and clicks tracking, bounce detection, etc. All on top of regular email accounts without an external MTA service.
+It supports OAuth2, delayed sends, opens and clicks tracking, bounce detection, and more, all without needing an external MTA service.

 Nodemailer features

-• A single module with zero dependencies – code is easily auditable, as there are no dark corners
+• A single module with zero dependencies – easy to audit the code with no hidden complexities

-• Focus on security, no-one likes RCE vulnerabilities
+• Emphasis on security – avoid RCE vulnerabilities

 • Unicode support to use any characters, including emoji 💪

-• Windows support – you can install it with npm on Windows just like any other module, there are no compiled dependencies.
-Use it hassle free from Azure or from your Windows box
+• Windows support – install with npm on Windows without any compiled dependencies.
+Perfect for use with Azure or on your local Windows machine

-• Different transport methods in addition to the built-in SMTP support
+• Various transport methods beyond the default SMTP support

 • Proxies for SMTP connections